Published Jeremy. Last Updated on August 5, 2023.

 Ultimately, for those taking advanced wine classes, like WSET Diploma, being 100% right on guessing the grape, country, or production style is simply bonus points to help increase your score to a merit or distinction level rating.
 In programs like WSET, you can still pass a tasting exam by having good tasting notes and being wrong on your final guesses- the program cares about you learning to identify the quality of wines above all others, after all.

 So let's dive into everything we think about when tasting blind!

 Note: I took the WSET Diploma D3 exam in May 2023.
 Test material and structure can and does change over time.
-I am awaiting my results.
-I passed both D4 and D5 with merit.
+I passed all modules and passed D4 and D5 with merit.

 WSET Diploma Tasting Exam Details